Robert Halperin: Normandy

+China

 He was commanding officer of U.S. Naval Unit Six, from December 1944 to September 1945, in secret guerrilla action against the Japanese behind enemy lines in Fukien Province, China.
-During that time, his team of Americans trained 2,500 Chinese guerrillas to fight the Japanese, planned and executed operations resulting in the killing of 1,300 enemy troops and the destruction of tons of their shipping, and he assisted in the rescue of 16 U.S. fliers.
-While out-numbered and facing an enemy with superior equipment, he attacked the enemy with ambushes and in pitched battles, significantly depleting their forces.
+During that time, his team of Americans trained 2,500 Chinese guerrillas to fight the Japanese, planned and executed operations resulting in the killing of 1,300 enemy troops, destroyed shipping, and assisted in the rescue of 16 U.S. fliers.
+While out-numbered and possessing inferior equipment, he attacked the enemy with ambushes and in pitched battles, significantly depleting their forces.
+For distinguishing himself "by gallantry and intrepidity", he was awarded a Silver Star by the American military.
 He was located in Chongqing, Kunming, Camp 6, Hua'an, Zhangzhou, Gulangyu, and Shanghai.
 He was granted a Gold Medal in lieu of a second Bronze Medal, for "distinguishing himself by exceptionally meritorious conduct.

-For distinguishing himself "by gallantry and intrepidity", he was awarded a Silver Star.
-In addition, the Nationalist Chinese government awarded him the Yun Hui "Cloud Banner", its highest honor.
+In a rare form of recognition for American servicemen, the Nationalist Chinese government awarded him the Yun Hui "Order of the Cloud and Banner", its highest honor, often given to Admirals and Generals.
+The insignia features a fluttering yellow flag, surrounded by white clouds on a blue field, and radiating golden rays.